 But, thanks to the pandemic, I ended up buying an M1 MacBook Air for remote Zoom sessions and basic production work from home, and I gotta say, it’s been pretty darn impressive.

-With everyone now shifting to remote work, even music producers, I just upgraded to a MacBook Air M2, and It’s ridiculous!
-I used to think that producing music on a laptop wasn’t as “pro” as using a desktop, but maybe we’re finally at a point where both are equal.
+With everyone now shifting to remote work, even music producers, I just upgraded to an M2 MacBook Air 15", and it’s ridiculous!
+I used to think that producing music on a laptop wasn't as "pro" as using a desktop, but maybe we're finally at a point where both are equal.

 So, let’s check out the options and performance differences from a production standpoint, shall we?